 13 ….
 William Carthy was born at Alrewas, Staffordshire in 1805, became a local preacher in 1827 and a minister two years later.

-He was never a favourite with publisher of the Ilkeston Pioneer but at his death in October 1861 the newspaper described him as one of the most laborious and persevering ministers ever stationed at Ilkeston, with ready tact and ingenuity, undaunted by opposition (which he was never short of !), tireless and hardworking.
+He was never a favourite with publisher of the Ilkeston Pioneer but at his death the newspaper described him as one of the most laborious and persevering ministers ever stationed at Ilkeston, with ready tact and ingenuity, undaunted by opposition (which he was never short of !), tireless and hardworking.